WGCEO/Portfolio/README.md

 ### Why
 - Distance between the cursor and keyboard produces frequent typos.
-- The character size is too small to tap typos and to fix it.
+- The character size is too small to edit.

 ### How
 - Remove distance between the cursor and keyboard.